Considering getting online using EE’s 5G router?

 1. Three 5G Hub

-Three sells the exact same Zyxel NR5103E mobile broadband router that EE does, except their 5G broadband deals are much cheaper, have faster speeds, and come with unlimited data.
+Three sells a Zyxel NR5103EV2 mobile broadband router, very similar to the one EE provides, except their 5G broadband deals are much cheaper, have faster speeds, and come with unlimited data.

 If you can get Three 5G signal where you live, we would almost always recommend Three over EE 5G broadband.